 2. Can Stress Cause Miscarriage?

-The majority of major medical organizations do not believe that stress is a primary cause of miscarriages.
-Stress, on the other hand, maybe an indirect risk factor since it impacts the pregnant woman’s mental health and behavior.
+The majority of major medical organisations do not believe that stress is a primary cause of miscarriages.
+Stress, on the other hand, maybe an indirect risk factor since it impacts the pregnant woman’s mental health and behaviour.
 For example, stress might make you want to smoke or consume alcohol, which can lead to miscarriage.

 3. Which Sleeping Position Can Cause Miscarriage?